BSc Mathematics and Philosophy (VG51)

 In your first year you will take 80 credit points of mathematics units in common with all other first-year maths students, for example linear algebra, topics in calculus and differential equations, analysis and an introduction to the ideas of proof and group theory.
 In philosophy you will take 40 credit points in two mandatory introduction to philosophy units.

 In your second year a unit in realism and normativity is compulsory, leaving much scope to tailor the rest of your year to your own interests.
 This continues in the third year, which allows you to choose a variety of units in both mathematics and philosophy.
-You will complete a philosophy project in your third year.
+You will complete an independent philosophy essay project in your third year.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 A-level standard offer

 A-level contextual offer